Architecture Week 2026

 Want to get involved?
 Explore your options

-Get involved in Architecture Week by sharing our posts, contributing to a wish list, inviting students to your firm, sending a letter to your local schools or libraries, or actively engaging with students throughout the week.
+Get involved in Architecture Week by sharing our posts, contributing to a wish list, inviting students to your firm, sending an email to your local schools or libraries, or actively engaging with students throughout the week.

 - Share our social media posts with your connections.